gbuilds/etcha-sketch/README.md

 etcha-sketch
 ============

-This is a project to build an etcha sketch in html, css, and javascript.
+This is a project to build a (Cheese themed) etcha sketch in html, css, and javascript/jquery following The Odin Project.